 Connect

-This week’s selection, nEMU, falls into the latter category.
-It’s an ncurses-based terminal UI (TUI) for QEMU, the awesomely versatile cross-platform hypervisor and ISA emulator.
+nEMU, is an ncurses-based terminal UI (TUI) for QEMU, the awesomely versatile cross-platform hypervisor and ISA emulator.
+Think of nEMU as a complement to virt-manager.

 nEMU might not help you with the GPU passthrough thing, nor with the most esoteric of QEMU use cases, but it does make it a cinch to create, configure, monitor, manage, and (just as important) change VMs.